Help yourself to the freshest fruit you can find at these blackberry-picking sites.

 St Aidan’s Nature Reserve, Astley Lane, Great Preston, Leeds, West Yorkshire, LS26 8AL.

 Hetchell Wood Nature Reserve

 It might be better known for its protected grasslands, but Hetchell Wood Nature Reserve is also a great spot for berry picking.
 If you’re looking for fresh blackberries right off the bush, your best bet is to go around the rare pasture grass in the very middle of the reserve.
 Keep an eye out, and you’ll usually find a bumper crop tucked away under the tree line at the sides, hidden by the undergrowth.

 Hetchell Wood Nature Reserve, Milner Lane, Leeds, West Yorkshire, LS23 6NA.

-Just 30 minutes from Leeds, Otley Chevin has long been a popular spot for ramblers, and its 2.7-mile circular walk is accompanied by spectacular views over the city.
-But did you know you can also pick some blackberries on your walk?
+Just 30 minutes from Leeds, Otley Chevin has long been a popular spot for ramblers, and the 2.7-mile circular walk is accompanied by spectacular views over the city.
+But did you know you can also pick some blackberries on your route?
 The undergrowth is packed with berry bushes, so grab a handful to eat or take them with you to make a nice crumble.

 Black Carr Woods

 Just a short drive from Leeds, Black Carr Woods is one of the best places to find ripe blackberries.
 An Old English word for wet woodlands, the Carr’s often damp weather makes it the perfect conditions for juicy berries, ready to harvest throughout the Autumn.
 The best bushes are found near the bike trail, so follow the path on foot or on two wheels to find them.